-Figure 3 shows the dissimilarity between each of the identified race and ethnic groups and white population for the City of San Marcos and the San Diego metropolitan region.
+Figure 3 shows the dissimilarity between each of the identified race and ethnic groups and white population for the City of San Marcos and the San Diego metropolitan region1 white population.
 The White (not Hispanic or Latino) population within San Marcos makes up approximately half (54%) of the City's population.
 The higher scores indicate higher levels of segregation among those race and ethnic groups.
 The City does not have any racial or ethnic groups with scores higher than 60 (indicating high similarity and segregation).
 Most identified race and ethnic groups (except for "two or more races") exhibit moderate levels of dissimilarity and segregation in San Marcos (scores between 30 and 60), with most scores indicating moderate levels of segregation on the lower end of the moderate range.

 The highest levels of segregation within San Marcos are Other Races (57.9%) and Hispanic (51.4%), both of which fall within the moderate similarity and segregation range.
 However, it should be noted that only 40 individuals identified as "Other Race", and such a small population can unintentionally indicate a pattern of segregation that is not of significant concern.
 These scores correlate directly with the percentage of people within that racial or ethnic group that would need to move into a predominately white census tract in order to achieve a more integrated community.
 For instance, 51.4% of the Hispanic population would need to move into predominately white census tract areas to achieve "perfect" integration.
+As indicated above, a score of 60 or higher indicates a highly similar and segregated area.
+The City does not have any racial or ethnic groups with scores higher than 60